 Throughout the program I will need to validate various aspects.

 One thing I will validate is screen positions.
-A position that an image is going to be blitted to should be validated to ensure it is on the screen.
+A position that an image is going to be blitted to, should be validated to ensure it is on the screen.
 This will raise an error in case an invalid screen position is calculated.

 Another form of validation is handling invalid key presses.
 Pygame itself handles this, as all key presses are added to the events list with their key recorded as type.
 You can then simply check for events with the key type of keys that are supposed to be used, and any other key presses will simply be ignored.